How you can help

 PARADISEC

-PARADISEC (Pacific And Regional Archive for Digital Sources in Endangered Cultures) offers a facility for digital conservation and access for endangered materials from the Pacific region, defined broadly to include Oceania and East and Southeast Asia.
-Our research group has developed models to ensure that the archive can provide access to interested communities, and conforms with emerging international standards for digital archiving.
-Our research group is composed of investigators from the four participating institutions.
+The Pacific and Regional Archive for Digital Sources in Endangered Cultures offers a facility for digital conservation and access to endangered materials from all over the world.
+Our research group has developed models to ensure that the archive can provide access to interested communities and conforms to emerging international standards for digital archiving.
+A primary motivation for this project is making field recordings available to those recorded and their descendants.
+While initially conceived of as an archiving project focusing on the Asia-Pacific region, PARADISEC has developed into a centre for activities including:

 The University of Melbourne logo